edep16/JHU-Getting-and-Cleaning-Data/CodeBook.md

 ## Variable names

-The variable names are of the form "tbodyaccmeanx" "tBodyAcc.mean.X" which correspond to "tBodyAcc-mean()-X".
+The variable names are of the form "tbodyaccmeanx" which correspond to "tBodyAcc-mean()-X".
 It is important to note that this variable name doesn't contain:
 * dots
 * uppercase letters